georgexyz19/inkscapetutorial.org/content/posts/extension6_svg _file_format.md

 itself is a good tool to learn SVG.
 We can select an element and open the XML Editor to see the code or save the SVG file and open it in a text editor.

 The SVG is an open standard by W3C.
-The Inkscape produced SVG follows version 1.1.
+The Inkscape SVG follows version 1.1.
 The 1.1 version spec is at this link [https://www.w3.org/TR/SVG11/](https://www.w3.org/TR/SVG11/).
 The 2.0 version is at this link